RamFarid/todo-app/README.md

 ## Learning outcomes

-- `writeBatch` and `runTransiction` in Firestore to perform multiple action
+- `writeBatch` and `runTransaction` in Firestore to perform multiple action